Useful Notes / Russians with Rusting Rockets

-("Ash tree") boats, essentially a Sea Wolf
+("Ash tree") boat, essentially a Sea Wolf

 counterpart (and similarly hellishly expensive).
-Two of the former and one of the latter are already commissioned, with the plans to build around ten of each.
-Older boats are repaired and modernized, and there's also a thriving diesel boat program, supported by the brisk export sales.
+Two of the former and one of the latter are already commissioned, with plans to build around ten of each.
+Older boats are being repaired and modernized, and there's also a thriving diesel boat program, supported by the brisk export sales.

 Things are also pretty bright on the Air Force front, with the new 4++ gen fighters like Su-35 and MiG-35, a major upgrades of the Su-27 and MiG-29 families entering serial production, and a new 5-gen fighter prototype

-, a Sukhoi's T-50, undergoing testing (although western experts such as George Friedman consider it to be de facto 4th generation).
+, Sukhoi's T-50, undergoing testing (although western experts such as George Friedman consider it to be de facto 4th generation).
 The humongous An-124 transport is getting on the assembly line again, funded in part by the US military's inexhaustible airlift needs, and new Yak-130 advanced trainer helps young pilots to learn the ropes.
 Even the new bomber platform is deliberated, with some truly unbelievable rumors

 coming down the grapevine.
 And helicopters are being baked by the dozen, both utility and gunships as well, including the navalized Ka-52 Sea Alligator for Mistrals